 What time is Camp over?

-The last official event of the week is our annual ‘Camp’ Camp Dance Dance on Saturday night, so the last Sunday of Camp is strictly a travel/departure day.
-Most Campers plan their flights to leave between 11:00am and 3:00pm that day, but our first vans back to the airport will probably still leave around 3:00am, as its inevitable that some Campers will have flights departing as early as 6:00am.
-Camp again provides complimentary return transportation to the Portland Jetport or bus and train stations.
+The last official event of the week is our annual ‘Camp’ Camp Dance Dance on the final night, so the last advertised day of Camp is strictly a travel/departure day.
+Most Campers plan their flights to leave between 11:00am and 3:00pm that day.
+Camp again provides complimentary return transportation to the Portland Jetport or bus and train stations; however, please be aware that if your flight departs Portland between 5:00-9:00am, you may be assigned to a van that departs Camp as early as 2:00am.
 Most people who are driving leave by noon.

 What should I pack?

 Many people find they wish to bring a notepad or journal & a pen and a good book.
 If you plan to do Pottery or Crafts, bring a set of grubby clothes, as you’ll get dirty.
-Some Campers like to bring fun/funky/flashy outfits, drag, or costumes for our some of our annual Evening Social Events like Monday night’s Barn Dance or Thursday afternoon’s Tea Dance, but if that’s not your thing… well… shorts and a t-shirt make perfect dancing clothes!
+Some Campers like to bring fun/funky/flashy outfits, drag, or costumes for our some of our annual Evening Social Events like our Barn Dance and Tea Dance, but if that’s not your thing… well… shorts and a t-shirt make perfect dancing clothes!

 Cellphones are allowed, but their use is restricted to certain areas.
 Please do not bring large amounts of cash, or valuable watches or jewelry.
 Additionally, bringing alcohol, non-prescription drugs, and weapons can result in expulsion from Camp.
 You can read full details on our alcohol and cannabis policies under the What hours are the Camp bar open? question on this page.